AcceDe-Web/tablist/README.md

 }
 ```

-This allow you to add or remove your own `class` for CSS purpose or animate the opening or closing of the tab panel.
+This allows you to add or remove your own `class` for <abbr title="Cascading Style Sheets">CSS</abbr> purposes or animate the opening or closing of the tab panel.

 ## Keyboard Interaction